prlambert/prlambert.github.com/about.md

 Fortunately, I had some other interests too and they've also stuck with me: Soccer (I still play, and am a huge Whitecaps FC fan), Music (I play guitar and piano and have been in a couple bands), and languages (I grew up Anglo-Canada going to French school and started studying Cantonese in high school (my girlfriend was from Hong Kong)).

 In 2001, I moved to Vancouver to attend UBC.
-I was reading a lot of Kurt Vonnegut at the time, so declared a double major in Anthropology (his major) and Creative Writing.
+I was reading a lot of Kurt Vonnegut that summer, so declared a double major in Anthropology (his major) and Creative Writing.
 After getting my BA in 2006, I moved to Beijing, China and started a translation company.
 I sold it in 2008, moved back to Vancouver, and did a second degree in Computer Science.
 In 2009, while in school, I started Learndot with my childhood best friend, [Joe Gaudet](https://twitter.com/joegaudet).
 It eventually led me to San Francisco.

 I still like to write and usually publish on [Medium](https://medium.com/@prlambert).